New Year Dash!!

 New Year Dash!! is a professional wrestling event held annually by New Japan Pro-Wrestling (NJPW).
 It is held every year the day after Wrestle Kingdom, the biggest show of the year for New Japan, starting at Wrestle Kingdom 8 in 2014.
 There have been eight events under the name held so far, with the traditional January 5 date.
-In 2020 and 2021, with Wrestle Kingdom a two night event, New Year Dash!! was held January 6.
-The event was not held in 2022, with the intended return to a one-day Wrestle Kingdom for 2023, the event will return to January 5.
+In 2020 and 2021, with Wrestle Kingdom a two-night event, New Year Dash!! was held on January 6.
+The event was not held in 2022.
+After it was confirmed that Wrestle Kingdom would return to a one-day event for 2023, the event returned to its original January 5 date.

 Production

 Background

 New Year Dash!! is traditionally held at Korakuen Hall, a prestigious venue right next to the Tokyo Dome, where Wrestle Kingdom is held.
 The 2020 edition, however, was held at Ota City General Gymnasium due to the event being the official retirement ceremony for Jyushin Thunder Liger.
 The 2021 edition was held at Tokyo Dome City Hall, another venue right next to the Dome.